It's not a secret. Many people want to visit Iceland – and many do.

 Yeah.
 And as always, I'll put all the links in the show notes, obviously.
 Thank you, James, again for this great conversation.
 I think it was very interesting and exciting.
 I can't wait to travel to Iceland someday.
 Thank you.

 Thank you.
 It was really great to speak to you again.
 Thank you for your time.

 You too. [laughs]

 Educated tourism is a wonderful opportunity to explore Iceland’s geology in relation to its other natural and cultural heritages.
-I highly encourage you to make use of the proposed ideas in this podcast episode so that your Iceland trip will be a truly unforgettable, magical and a wonderful experience for all those involved, and experience that will relieve some of the pressure on Iceland’s nature.
+I highly encourage you to make use of the proposed ideas in this article so that your Iceland trip will be a truly unforgettable, magical and a wonderful experience for all those involved, and experience that will relieve some of the pressure on Iceland’s nature.

 My friend, thank you for spending your time with me today.
-Email is my favorite place to share new podcast episodes.
+Email is my favorite place to share new articles.
 Sign up for the STORIES OF EARTH newsletter via the link in the show notes if you want to stay in touch with me (I’d love to stay in touch with you).
-You’ll receive new podcast episodes in your inbox, updates on online courses at EarthyUniversity, exclusive offers that I only send out to my email list, I’ll share personal life anecdotes and thoughts on Earth and life and being a human on this extraordinary planet that I just don’t share anywhere else.
+You’ll receive new articles in your inbox, updates on online courses at EarthyUniversity, exclusive offers that I only send out to my email list, I’ll share personal life anecdotes and thoughts on Earth and life and being a human on this extraordinary planet that I just don’t share anywhere else.

 All the best to you 🇮🇸